Coverage by Bhat Dittakavi of Variance.AI on “Local to Global” by Dr. Srikanth Sundararajan at T-HUB on 25th Jan 2018.

 Q) India versus US funding?

 Who can write big checks in India?
-Nephroplus needs big checks for their business model.
+Nephroplus needs big checks for its business model.
 These are operational needs.
 Take DarwinBox.
-I tell them to go to VC fund in USA as that is their target market.
+I told them to go to a VC fund in the USA as that is their target market.

-If you have investor from USA but your target audience is here, have a dialogue with US investors to reduce his stake so you can have indian focus if that is where you are heading.
+If you have an investor from the USA but your target audience is here, have a dialogue with US investors to reduce his stake so you can have an Indian focus if that is where you are heading.

-Q) What to do with angels in next rounds?
+Q) What to do with angels in the next rounds?

-Get rid of your angels by giving them a premium.
+Give the angels a premium and have an amicable exit.
 Let it be practical.
 Keep it simple.

 TaxiForSure

 We invested in TFS, TaxiForSure.
 Many said Ola and Uber are the same.
 Why is it different?
-Uber is classic share example.
-77% of US owned vehicles and only 26% of them have effectively used them and hence there is an opportunity for shared economy there.
+Uber is a classic share example.
+77% of US-owned vehicles and only 26% of them have effectively used them and hence there is an opportunity for a shared economy there.
 Ola is into taxi rides.
 Taxi rides versus shared economy.
-There was an opportunity for Taxi4Sure and we grabbed.
-We went aggressive with online taxi booking with some head room for growth and some forward looking momentum.
+There was an opportunity for Taxi4Sure and we grabbed it.
+We went aggressive with online taxi booking with some headroom for growth and some forward-looking momentum.
 When Uber came to India, they got to morph.
 How many of us share our own cars?
 Then we sold TFS to Ola as it gave Ola a head start against Über.
-In the end everyone is happy.
+In the end, everyone is happy.

 Q) Any outreach strategy to target physicians?